Para leer esta información en español, traduzca esta página haciendo clic en el botón que dice "Select language” arriba de la página web.

 City Parks and Open Spaces:

-City of Escondido parks and open spaces are open in accordance with the new County of San Diego Public Health Order.
+City of Escondido parks and open spaces are open in accordance with the County of San Diego Public Health Order.
 All parking lots are open and active recreation areas such as basketball, disc golf, and tennis courts are open.

 - Fishing on the docks is open.
 6 ft. spacing markers have been placed on the docks, facial coverings are required at all times.